 Most women with a retroverted uterus were born with it.
 It’s genetic in the majority of cases and it’s completely normal.
 Nonetheless, sometimes a change in position is due to menopause or pregnancy.

 Certain fertility problems, such as endometriosis and pelvic inflammatory disease, can make a uterus to tilt backwards.
 The eventual resulting scars of these conditions might lead to a shift in the uterus position.

 How can I know if I have a tilted uterus?

 Many women are not aware of the fact that they have a tilted uterus.
 Indeed, in most cases they don’t even notice any symptoms.
 They often discover it once they are pregnant, when their gynecologist tells them.
 To check if the uterus is tilted, the doctor can perform a quick test doing a simple pelvic exam and using abdominal ultrasound.

-Despite symptoms being uncommon, possible indications that you may have a retroverted uterus include: pain during intercourse or during your periods; back pain, urinary infections or incontinence; difficulty using tampons or getting pregnant.
+Despite symptoms being uncommon, possible indications that you may have a retroverted uterus include: pain during sex or during your periods; back pain, urinary infections or incontinence; difficulty using tampons or getting pregnant.
 If you experience any of the above you should consider paying a little visit to your doctor!

 Does it make it harder to get pregnant?

 In the vast majority of cases, no. A sperm’s ability to fertilize an egg is not affected by a tilted uterus.
 The position of your uterus has nothing to do with your ability to become pregnant, as having a retroverted uterus is simply a normal variation.
-If you are experiencing difficulties conceiving your doctor will look for other fertility issues before considering the position of your uterus.
+If you are experiencing difficulties conceiving your GP will look for other fertility issues before considering the position of your uterus.
 You’ll also be reassured to know that having a uterus that tips backwards is not a problem during pregnancy either.
 It will reposition on its own around the 10th to 12th weeks (during the second trimester) in order to allow your baby to develop healthily.

 What are the treatments?